sst/guide/_chapters/add-an-api-to-get-a-note.md

 $ curl https://5bv7x0iuga.execute-api.us-east-1.amazonaws.com/notes/NOTE_ID
 ```

-Make sure to replace the id at the end of the URL with the `noteId` that was created previously.
+Make sure to replace the endpoint URL with your `ApiEndpoint` value and the NOTE_ID at the end of the URL with the `noteId` that was created previously.

 Since we are making a simple GET request, we could also go to this URL directly in your browser.